 Retail pak Random House Audio 1999

 The Voice of the Poet series, produced in installments over a three-year period, is gleaned from Yale library's extensive archive of poetry read at the university over the years.
 Each program provides a survey of each poet's work at both its strongest and most characteristic; cumulatively, the series reveals the lifeblood of poetry: a human voice making experience into art.
 Not surprisingly, some of the poets read their work better than others.
-Sylvia Plath reads with a high-strung intensity, especially her bitter poem "Daddy."
+James Merrill's urbane voice mirrors the elegance of his poems.
 The series itself could not have been put together with more care.
 A sixty-minute cassette presents the poet reading his or her own work--each includes some never-before-released recordings of the author.
-Included also is a booklet with a ten-page insightful introduction by noted poet and critic J.D, McClatchy, the texts for the twenty or so career-spanning poems read by the poet, and a brief reading list.
+Also included is a booklet with a ten-page insightful introduction by noted poet and critic J.D, McClatchy, the texts for the twenty or so career-spanning poems read by the poet, and a brief reading list.
 Beyond the content is the stunning design of the individual packages.
 Overall, The Voice of the Poet series should stand as a benchmark for other audio poetry programs.
 P.B.J. © AudioFile 2001, Portland, Maine [Published: APR/MAY 01]

 Let us recommend your next great audiobook!